What is Ebstein’s Anomaly?

 This condition is also called Ebstein’s malformation of the tricuspid valve.
-Doctors do not know what causes this heart malformation.
+Doctors do not know what causes this heart defect.

 Ebstein’s Anomaly in Children